WHO WE ARE

 SCOPE OF OUR WORK

 The Darca network today includes 45 widely dispersed high schools, from Kiryat Shmona in the north all the way to the Arava in the far south.
 Among these institutions are religious and non-religious high schools, a Bedouin school, a Druze school, Haredi school in Jerusalem and all-girl schools for religious young women who combine secular and religious studies.
 Darca also operates two innovative English learning centers serving students from different schools and ages, where Jewish and Arab students regularly meet and study English together.

 “We believe in equal opportunity for all our students, and to bring our students to their fulfillment both academically and socially.
 We believe our graduates should have broad knowledge, critical independent thinking, ambition and a set of values that will allow them to feel connected to their country.”

 – Mali Elias, Principal, Maxim Levy Darca High School

 HOW WE DO IT

-Darca schools serve over 22,000 students each day in the country’s peripheral communities.
+Darca schools serve over 25,000 students in the country’s peripheral communities.
 Darca improves schools not only by managing them more effectively, but also by creating excellence through innovation in curriculum and teaching methods.
 Darca only works in lower-income communities, improving school leadership, adding instructional hours in core subjects and providing arts and other enrichment programs that our students would not otherwise have.
 Academic programs revolve around the desire to provide substantive content encouraging students to grow into creative, thinking individuals with a thirst for knowledge.
 These programs focus on social values that emphasize community service, affinity with the State of Israel, citizenship, and the values of democracy and enhancement of Jewish-Israeli identity.